 And it’s better than the box of neglected photos, the ones “maybe one day I will scan”.

 Top / Featured Image: flickr photo by me https://flickr.com/photos/cogdog/31058493106 shared under a Creative Commons (CC0) license

-The post "The Excuse For Not Scanning Old Photos May Be Now Dismissed" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/11/scanning-old-photos/) on November 18, 2016.
+The post "The Excuse For Not Scanning Old Photos May Be Now Dismissed" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2016/11/scanning-old-photos/) on November 18, 2016.